 Lang joined LGWM December 30, 2016 in LGWM’S Gulf Coast office located in Pensacola, Florida.
-Lang returned to private practice with LGWM after 12 years in private practice as a trial lawyer, followed by 20 years of public service on the bench as a trial court judge.
+Lang returned to private practice with LGWM after 12 years in private practice as a trial lawyer, followed by 20 years of public service on the bench as a trial court judge, retiring in 2016.
+Lang serves 28 years in the Army Reserves as a Judge Advocate General and retired at the rank of lieutenant colonel in 2016.

 During his 12 years in private practice, Lang defended legal malpractice actions, premises liability actions, and a variety of personal injury, property, and construction related cases.
 Lang routinely defended claims in both Alabama and Florida state and federal courts.
 While in private practice, Lang also served as the City Prosecutor for the City of Daphne, Alabama, and the Municipal Judge for the City of Fairhope, Alabama.
-Lang served 28 years in the Army Reserves as a Judge Advocate General and retired at the rank of lieutenant colonel in 2016.

 During his 20 years as a circuit trial judge, Lang presided over more than 6000 civil jury cases.
 As a judge, Lang presided over 200 jury trials and 750 non-jury trials, including some of the more complex civil litigation cases in Alabama's 28th Judicial Circuit.
 Many of the trials over which Lang presided included catastrophic injury cases involving products liability, medical malpractice, construction defect claims, municipal liability and general civil litigation.
 A large number of the civil jury cases over which Lang presided involved condominium and home owners’ associations with substantial and complex construction defect claims against developers and contractors.
 Lang also presided as judge over dozens of individual residential and commercial litigation cases during his 20 years.